TerminalDZ/SIM-Card-Management-System-DZ/README.md

 pip install -r requirements.txt
 ```

-### 3. Connect Your Modem
+### 3. Connect Your Modems
-1. Insert your SIM card into the Huawei modem
+1. Insert SIM cards into multiple Huawei modems
-2. Connect the modem to a USB port
+2. Connect the modems to different USB ports
 3. Wait for Windows to install drivers (if on Windows)

 ## 🚀 Quick Start